Things We Didn't Think Could Happen in America - 3.22

 Trump is being blackmailed by Russia.

-MSNBC repeatedly allege Trump is being blackmailed by Russia.
+That's what CNN and conspiracy TV, MSNBC, the newsbusters, MSNBC repeatedly allege Trump is being blackmailed by Russia.

-Brzezinski, this is of the Liberal Joe show.
+Brzezinski, this is of the Liberal Joe Show.

 The Twitter typos of Trump show his state of mind.